RubyBarSchool/RubyBarSchool/README.md

 - Capable of self-study and self-development.

-## Everything you can imagine is real. ― Pablo Picasso
+## Sometimes the questions are complicated and the answers are simple. ― Dr. Seuss